jxnl/blog/docs/index.md

 # :boom: What's up?

-I'm an independent consultant, staff-level machine learning engineer, angel investor, startup advisor, and a16z scout.
-I'm also the creator of [Instructor](https://github.com/jxnl/instructor) and an ML/data science educator.
-I write about consulting, open source, personal work, and applying LLMs.
+I'm an [independent consultant](./services.md), staff-level machine learning engineer, angel investor, startup advisor, and a16z scout.
+I write about open source, consulting, and how to systematically improve AI applications.

 [Subscribe to my Newsletter](https://dub.link/S4G5XGs){ .md-button .md-button--primary }

-## Consulting: Helping Businesses Build Better AI Systems
+I'm also the creator of [Instructor](https://python.useinstructor.com/), a popular Python library for structured outputs from LLMs, which was cited by the OpenAI team as inspiration for their `structured output` feature.
+We currently have over 8000 stars and 1M monthly downloads.

+## Independent Consulting

 I run a solo consulting practice focused on helping startups build better practises as many software companies transition to AI.